UVADS/distributed_computing/01_big_data_intro/reading.md

 [MapReduce : Simplified Data Processing on Large Clusters](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf)
 This is the original paper that introduced the MapReduce framework.

+Questions for Discussion:
+- What are the benefits of MapReduce?
+- At a high level, how does it work? (what are the big ideas?)

+---

 Learning Spark textbook:
 - Chapter 1, Introduction to Apache Spark: A Unified Analytics Engine
 - Chapter 2, Downloading Apache Spark and Getting Started